MLOps: Defining the Continuous AI Development Lifecycle

 TypeDescriptionBest For

-DevOps-InspiredUses CI/CD pipelines for ML workflows.Large-scale operations.
+DevOps-InspiredUses CI/CD pipelines to manage ML workflowsLarge-scale operations

 How Does MLOps Work?